 Lesson Plans on famous individuals and moments in history

 The American Revolution: A Fight for Independence

-- Know the causes and key events of the American Revolution
+- Students will understand the causes and motivations behind the American Revolution.

-- Understand the significance of the American Revolution in shaping the United States
+- Students will analyze the impact of the American Revolution on the development of the United States.

 - Textbooks or online resources on the American Revolution

 - Visual aids (e.g., maps, images, videos)

 - Group activity materials (e.g., role-play scenarios, primary source analysis)